-Ball State offers more than 60 online degrees and certificates, and students can choose from about 500 online undergraduate and graduate courses.
-The university also offers a few live, face-to-face graduate courses at Ball State's Indianapolis and Fishers centers.
+Ball State offers more than 70 online degrees and certificates, and students can choose from about 500 online undergraduate and graduate courses.
+The university also offers a few live, face-to-face graduate courses at locations in the Indianapolis area.

 Online courses can and are frequently taken by main-campus students who wish to supplement their main-campus schedules or eliminate schedule conflicts with other on-campus classes.

 Student Life supports the academic mission of the university through leadership development, civic engagement, and service learning opportunities for students.
 In partnership with faculty and academic units, students participate in service learning experiences coordinated through Student Voluntary Services (SVS).
 Additionally, students may receive academic credit by participating in leadership development courses as part of the Excellence in Leadership program as well as the interdisciplinary leadership studies minor offered through the Department of Educational Studies.
 Unpaid internship experiences are also available for students interested in gaining practical experience in graphic design, marketing, public relations, and/or hospitality management/event planning.
 For more information, call the Office of Student Life at 765-285-2621 or visit our Web site www.bsu.edu/studentlife.

 Student Government Association (SGA) serves as the collective voice for student concerns, provides valuable services for Ball State students, and invites all students to get involved in campus governance.
 For more information, please contact Student Governement Association at 765-285-8631 or go to our website at www.bsu.edu/sga.

 The Career Center offers opportunities for each Ball State University student and graduate to engage in: